 Sindhis celebrate New Year on the second day of Hindu month Chaitra and it is known as Cheti Chand.
-This year (2010) it falls on March 16th.
+For the festival date click here.
 This day is celebrated in honor of the birth of God of water, Ishtadeva Uderolal also known as Jhulelal who is a saint of the Sindhi community.
 Hence, water is worshiped today.
 They also observe what is known as Chaliho Sahab.

 It is believed that for forty days and nights the followers underwent rituals and vigil on the banks of the Sindhu River.
 Sindhis take Bharana Sahib / thanks giving gifts to a nearby river or lake.
 The gifts include Oil Lamp, Misiri (candy), Cardamom, Fruits, Akha (a sweet made from rice, ghee, sugar and flour), Kalash, and Coconut.
 The tray is covered with cloth, flowers and leaves.
 They also carry an idol of Pujya Jhulelal Devta.

 The folk dance Chej is performed by the mail members to Sindhi music.
 Businessmen take the day to start new account books.
 Businessmen start new account books on this day.